MDHHS: More Than 10% Of Michigan Children Ages 5-11 Receive First COVID-19 Vaccine Dose

 (CBS Detroit) — The Michigan Department of Health and Human Services (MDHHS) said on Monday that more than 10% of children ages 5 to 11 have received their first dose of the COVID vaccine.

 Pfizer received emergency use authorization to administer its pediatric vaccine to children on Nov.
-2. Health officials say about 825,000 children in the state are eligible to receive the two-dose vaccine.READ MORE: General Motors Exploring Electric Boats, Buys 25% Stake In Engine Maker
+2. Health officials say about 825,000 children in the state are eligible to receive the two-dose vaccine.READ MORE: Detroit Police Reviewing Safety Measures For Thanksgiving Parade Following Tragedy In Waukesha

 The doses are one-third the amount given to adults.